Tezutsu-hanabi: History

 Tezutsu-hanabi are prepared for many shrine festivals, including those at Toyokawa's and Gifu's Tejikarao Shrine, a shrine to Amenotajikarao, where they have been used since at least the 1760s.

 Characteristics of the tezutsu-hanabi projector

 Tezutsu-hanabi are prepared by local amateurs who have obtained a license to do so.
 Structurally, the projector is a roughly 80 cm long cartridge made of mōsō bamboo reinforced with tightly bound rope and packed with a mixture of slow-burning gunpowder and iron powder.
 When the fuse is lit, a jet of fire is released while the projector is held in a daunting pose.
 The jet of fire typically reaches 1200-1500 °C (2192-2732 °F).
-At the end of the performance, the projector is hefted and flipped around as the bottom explodes in a brief secondary ignition called a hane (跳ね).
+At the end of the performance, the projector is hefted and flipped around as the bottom explodes in a brief secondary ignition called a (跳ね, hane).
 However, in some regions including Shizuoka, the hane may be less dramatic or absent altogether.